A Beginner’s Guide to Installing Software in Ubuntu with APT

 sudo apt-get upgrade [package-name]

-Dist-Upgrade
+The Dist-Upgrade Command

 sudo apt-get dist-upgrade

-Combining Commands
+Combining Commands for Efficiency

 sudo apt-get update -y && sudo apt-get upgrade -y